Then you will know the truth, and the truth will set you free~ John 8:32 NIV

 Everyone hates a liar.

 That being said, in a culture where obvious lies are routinely accepted as truth it is easy to forget just how bad lies really are.
 Satan himself is the architect of the whole concept of lying (John 8:44).
-It was a lie (and the choice to believe a lie) that caused man to become separated from God (Genesis 3:1-6).
-Ultimately, lies are at the root of idolatry, sexual immorality, murder, greed, selfishness and pretty much every other foul sin and form of foolishness man has managed to devise (Romans 1:25-32).
+It was a lie (and the choice to believe a lie) that caused the human race to become separated from God (Genesis 3:1-6).
+Ultimately, lies are at the root of idolatry, sexual immorality, murder, greed, selfishness and pretty much every other icky sin and form of foolishness man has managed to devise (Romans 1:25-32).
 Lies are by their very nature so hideously deceptive that most people who believe a lie actually believe that the lie is truth.
 Perhaps, the worst thing about lies is that when a person chooses to believe a lie they enter into spiritual and intellectual bondage (John 8:32).
 Because no one (in their right mind) voluntarily enters into bondage most people living in bondage to a lie have no idea they are even in bondage.

 Christians are not immune from believing lies all sorts of weird lies.
 Because we are God’s ambassadors (1stCorinthians 5:20) and because the most pernicious lies all have a spiritual component to them.
 The lies Christians believe make life and ministry much more difficult.
 Following are six lies Christians routinely believe: